jpw1991/chebs-vanguard-armor/README.md

 Press **F1** to open the mod's configuration panel.

 You can also edit the configs manually.
 Almost everything can be tweaked to your liking.
-For a complete list of all configuration options, please look [here](https://github.com/jpw1991/chebs-mod-stub/wiki/Configs).
+For a complete list of all configuration options, please look [here](https://github.com/jpw1991/chebs-vanguard-armor/wiki/Configs).

 ## Source

-You can find the github [here](https://github.com/jpw1991/chebs-mod-stub).
+You can find the github [here](https://github.com/jpw1991/chebs-vanguard-armor).

 ## Special Thanks

-- to do
+- Bradani for commissioning the mod.
+- Sidehammer for modelling and texturing the armor.

 ## Changelog